plloyd11/craftand/src/content/careers/digital-ads-manager copy.md

 * Regularly contribute sharp, paid media POV to new business proposals and participate in business development conversations and pitch meetings

   ## Requirements:
-* At least 8 years experience as a paid media strategist and planner, with a proven track record of delivering meaningful client outcomes and stewarding integrated paid media campaigns to success
+* At least 8 years experience as a paid media strategist and planner, with a proven track record of delivering meaningful client outcomes and stewarding integrated paid media campaigns to success across budget levels
 * At least 4 years experience leading and managing a paid media team, training early to mid-career professionals, installing systems, processes, and tools, and setting a vision for team and client success
 * DNA as a performance marketer, but full command of integrated media suite including: paid social and search, programmatic buying, linear, convergent, and advanced TV buying, digital audio, and custom content partnerships
 * Strong track record of client loyalty and trust, going beyond media execution to serve as a strategic advisor to client-side stakeholders